hellmake/CAST-Highlight-Workshop/content/_index.md

 ### Resources requirements and cost

-The use of the CAST Highlight Agent and demonstration portfolio for the purposes of this workshop is completely free.
+The use of the CAST Highlight Code Reader and demonstration portfolio for the purposes of this workshop is completely free.

 The local code analysis can be run on any windows machine with a modern browser.
 If you opt to spin up an EC2 instance specifically for this purpose, you might incur the associated costs (although the computation requirements are well within the free tier).